osxzxso/extension-bookmarker/README.md

 ### CHANGES - released on 7/1/2023
 - Initial release of Extension Bookmarker.
 - Add and remove bookmarks, as well as select a category to associate each bookmark with.
-- Select a bookmark to open it in the Extensions view of the Visual Studio Code Marketplace.
+- Select a bookmark to open it in the VSC Extensions Marketplace.
 - Add, rename, and remove categories (folders), as well as move bookmarks from one category to another.
 - Search through your bookmarks.
-- Import and export all categories and corresponding bookmarks.
+- Import and export all your data.
 - Add multiple tags to each bookmark for improved organization, filtering, and retrieval.
 - Sort bookmarks in alphabetical (A-Z, Z-A) or chronological (New-Old, Old-New) order.
-- Add personal note to each bookmark for added context and better recall.
+- Add a personal note to each bookmark for added context and better recall.
 - View that includes each bookmark's properties and note, as well as marketplace details such as: download count, rating, and last update date.
 - Ability to remove all data in one command (confirmation required).
 ### ISSUES - last updated on 7/1/23